What constitutes a failure in M&A?

 How could anybody not get behind a deal that was billed as ‘Barbie meets Carmen Sandiego’?

-That was one of the premises behind Mattel acquiring the Learning Company in 1998.
+That was one of the premises leading to Mattel’s acquisition of The Learning Company in 1998.

-It was telling that he also thought of a completely interactive children’s plush toy but wouldn’t commit to how long it would take to arrive on the market.
+It was revealed that he also envisioned a completely interactive children’s plush toy, but he wouldn’t commit to a timeline for its market release.

 Read also: